 Measuring the success of SLA

 Now you have come to the final stage, where you measure the success of the service level agreement.
-You need to make sure that you measure the success regularly so that the other party is not disappointed with the service offered.
+You need to ensure that you measure the success regularly so that the other party is not disappointed with the service offered.
 You need to make sure that you are maintaining the call abandon rate between 4% and 8% at all times.
 Always try your best to take it under 4% as well.

-You will need to continuously measure the analytics and insights to make sure that the SLA and its terms are being met.
+You will need to continuously measure the analytics and insights to ensure that the SLA and its terms are being met.
 Then you will be able to ensure maximum satisfaction through the agreement at all times.
 This can also help you to take your business to the next level by providing outstanding service.

 Are you ready to measure your Help Desk SLA?

-Try PBXDOM for 14 days free
+Try PBXDOM for 14 days of free

 no credit card required.